 - National privacy strategies.
 While effective laws are essential, the strategic importance of privacy today also requires a multifaceted national strategy co-ordinated at the highest levels of government.

 - Privacy management programmes.
 These serve as the core operational mechanism through which organisations implement privacy protection.

 - Data security breach notification.
 This provision covers both notice to an authority and notice to an individual affected by a security breach affecting personal data.

 Download the full OECD privacy framework booklet including the 2013 Privacy Guidelines

 Other revisions modernise the OECD approach to transborder data flows, detail the key elements of what it means to be an accountable organisation, and strengthen privacy enforcement.
 As a step in a continuing process, this revision leaves intact the original “Basic Principles” of the Guidelines.
-On-going work by the OECD on privacy protection in a data-driven economy will provide further opportunities to ensure that its privacy framework is well adapted to current challenges.
+Ongoing OECD work on privacy protection in a data-driven economy will provide further opportunities to ensure that its privacy framework is well adapted to current challenges.